It's Black Friday in July at Best Buy: Save Big on Tech and Appliances

-Best Buy's Black Friday in July Sale Is Here: Shop the Best Deals from Best Buy's Prime Day Rival Event
+Best Buy's Black Friday in July Sale Ends Tonight: Shop the Best Deals on TVs, Appliances and More

-Amazon Prime Day starts tomorrow and major retailers like Best Buy are kicking off their rival summer sales now.
-The Black Friday in July Sale, which is Best Buy's annual answer to Amazon Prime Day, just kicked off today with great deals on everything from laptops and video games to TVs and major appliances.
+Time is running out to shop not just Amazon Prime Day, but also all the rival summer sales.
+Best Buy's annual answer to Amazon Prime Day is called the Black Friday in July Sale and there are only a few more hours to shop the thousands of deals on top tech and appliances.

-Now through Wednesday, July 12, Best Buy is serving up three days worth of significant discounts on trusted brands to upgrade your tech and home.
-No matter which electronics you have your heart set on, Best Buy has can't-miss deals — some with better-than-Prime Day pricing — that you can shop right now.
+From laptops and video games to TVs and major appliances, Best Buy is serving up significant discounts on trusted brands to upgrade your tech and home.
+No matter which electronics you have your heart set on, Best Buy has can't-miss deals — some with better-than-Prime Day pricing — that you can shop until midnight tonight.

 The Best Buy Black Friday in July Sale offers some of the best alternative Amazon Prime Day deals of 2023.
 Though the event is only on for 72 hours, you can save hundreds on brands like ASUS, Samsung, iRobot, Sony, and much more.
 We've already sifted through Best Buy's offerings with a fine-toothed comb to bring you all the best deals you'll want to snag fast.

-From souped-up gaming laptops to eye-popping 4K TVs, you can snag what you're looking for ahead of Amazon's big Prime Day event on July 11.
-Keep scrolling to shop the best Prime Day deals from Best Buy right now.
+From souped-up gaming laptops to eye-popping 4K TVs, you can snag what you're looking for at Best Buy's competing Prime Day sale.
+Keep scrolling to shop all the best Prime Day deals from Best Buy's Black Friday in July sale before they're gone tomorrow.

 Samsung's OLED TV changes the game again with 8.3 million self lit pixels and ultra powerful 4K AI Neural Processing, all for a picture so real, it’s surreal.